paulmillr/micro-eth-signer/README.md

 ## Performance

-Transaction signature matches `noble-curves` `sign()` speed, which means over 4000 times per second on macs.
+Transaction signature matches `noble-curves` `sign()` speed, which means over 4000 times per second on an M2 mac.

 The first call of `sign` will take 20ms+ due to noble-curves secp256k1 `utils.precompute`.